mantidproject/mantid/docs/source/plotting/index.rst

   Listed_CustomCmap_r = ListedColormap(Reverse, name=(Cmap_Name + '_r') )
   plt.register_cmap(name=(Cmap_Name + '_r'), cmap= Listed_CustomCmap_r)

-|Now the Custom Colormap has been registered, right-click on a workspace and produce a colorfill plot.
+Now the Custom Colormap has been registered, right-click on a workspace and produce a colorfill plot.
 In Figure Options (Gear Icon in Plot Figure), under the Images Tab, you can use the drop down-menu to select the new Colormap, and use the check-box to select its Reverse!

-|Otherwise, use a script like this to plot with your new Colormap:
+- Otherwise, use a script like this (from above in Section "Simple Plots") to plot with your new Colormap:

-|
-| *2.
-Plot New Colormap* (change the "cmap" name in line 12 accordingly)
+*2. Plot New Colormap* (change the "cmap" name in line 12 accordingly)

 .. plot::
    :include-source: